Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 The candle at the last shows a bullish nature and here we can observe a trend reversal.

-How to trade the Morning Star Dogi candlestick
+How to trade the Morning Star Doji candlestick

-To trade the Morning star Dogi candlestick follow the given steps.
+To trade the Morning Star Doji candlestick, follow the given steps:

 Confirm the pattern: Try to check the increasing volume on the third bullish candle.
 Then look for the breakout at the high of the third candle, extra confirmation can be done by considering the pattern formation near the support level.